wpup/digster/README.md

 #### Call action

-You can send more arguments to `do action`.
+You can send more arguments to `do action`

 ```html
 {% do action('my_action') %}